cda-tum/mqt-qecc/docs/source/EccFramework.rst

 Currently, the error correction schemes Q3Shor, Q5Laflamme, Q7Steane, Q9Shor, Q9Surface, and Q18Surface are supported.

-We provide a wrapper script for applying error correction to quantum circuits (provided as openQasm) and followed by a noise-aware quantum circuit simulation (using qiskit).
+We provide a wrapper script for applying error correction to quantum circuits (provided as OpenQASM) and followed by a noise-aware quantum circuit simulation (using qiskit).
 The script can be used like this:

 .. code-block:: file